 The Lost Trail Loop (1.0 mi)

 A loop can be made of Lost Trail, by starting at the Sports Complex sidewalk.
 But don’t go on the main trail.
 Instead, keep going in the direction of the sidewalk south into a poorly maintained trail.
 This leads to the left and a very wide flat area where there are many bike sub-trails all of which lead east to a gravel road that is part of the BreitBurn Energy Partners Oil Field.
-This is an active field but for some reason no fences.
+This is an active field and fortunately for us, the fences are around the oil wells instead of the whole area.
 You may find it interesting to go up close to the oil wells.
+One of them is wreckage of the well but with pipes come out the well and go south into the hillside.
+It is actually flow that goes the other way.
+And it is pressurized water that goes into the ground.
+It is not just to keep the ground from subsiding but to maintain the water table for existing drinking water wells.

-Here’s an interesting note about not getting lost.
+____Here’s an interesting note about not getting lost.
 Since you are in a basin, you look up to see the horizon where there are landmarks which you may even be familiar with.
 Even if you are not, they are “places” which are always visible.
-You would have to be blind to feel lost.
+You would have to be blind to feel lost in this basin even though it is more than 200 acres.

 Click on a picture to see it full screen.